appbaseio/reactivesearch/content/docs/reactivesearch/vue/range/RangeInput.md

     is an event which accepts component's current **value** as a parameter.
 It is called everytime the component's value changes.
 This event is handy in cases where you want to generate a side-effect on value selection.For example: You want to show a pop-up modal with the valid discount coupon code when some range is selected in a “Discounted Price” RangeSlider.
 -   **change**
     is an event which accepts component's current **value** as a parameter.
 It is called when you are using the value prop and the component's value changes.

+## Examples

+See more stories for RangeInput on Vue playground.

+<a href="https://reactivesearch-vue-playground.netlify.app/?path=/story/range-components-rangeinput--basic" target="_blank">RangeInput component with basic props</a><br/>
+<a href="https://reactivesearch-vue-playground.netlify.app/?path=/story/range-components-rangeinput--with-title" target="_blank">RangeInput component with title</a><br/>
+<a href="https://reactivesearch-vue-playground.netlify.app/?path=/story/range-components-rangeinput--with-defaultvalue" target="_blank">RangeInput component with default value</a>